5 Tips for Fall Prevention in the Elderly

 - Use non-slip mats in your shower or bath

-- Ensure there are night lights and lights within easy reach
+- Ensure there are night lights and/or lights within easy reach

 There are other common fall hazards to watch out for in your community as well:

-3. Have a conversation with your primary care provider.
+3. Have a conversation with your primary care provider about fall prevention.

-Discuss things like your medications or health conditions.
+Discuss things like your medications and health conditions.
 Could a medication you take increase your risk of falling?
-Do you have a chronic condition that affects your eyesight or balance?
+Do you have a chronic condition that affects your balance?
+Do you ever feel dizziness or a loss or change of sensation in your feet?

 Your attitude towards falls also has a big impact.
 People who are more fearful of falling are actually more likely to fall.
-Some questions you can ask yourself to learn more about your perception of falling are:
+Nonetheless, some questions you can ask yourself to learn more about your perception of falling are:

-- Do you believe falling should be accepted as a natural part of aging?
+- Should falling be accepted as a natural part of aging?

-- Do you believe reporting a fall to your doctor or family member could result is loss of independence?
+- Could reporting a fall to your doctor or family member result in loss of independence for you?

 - Do you avoid leaving your house due to a fear of falling?

 At Iora, we have Behavioral Health Specialists who can help with your answers to these questions.
-Talk to your primary care provider to create a risk for falls care plan.
+During Falls Prevention Week or at your next appointment, talk to your primary care provider or other members of your care team about creating a risk for falls care plan.

-Most falls are preventable, so incorporate exercises to improve your balance, make your environment safe to prevent slips and trip falls at home and have a conversation with your primary care provider to reduce your risk and help maintain your independence for as long as possible.
+Most falls are preventable, especially if you incorporate exercise to improve your balance, safe-guard your home to prevent slips and trip falls, and have a conversation with your primary care provider to discuss medications and symptoms you may be experiencing that increase your risk of falls.
+We want to work together to help you reduce your risk of falls so you can maintain your independence for as long as possible.